 And there’s Someone who loves like that.
 He gave up more riches than you could imagine to come on a rescue mission.
-Although He didn't deserve it, He was betrayed, whipped, and beaten to fulfill that mission.
-Soon after, He died by one of the most painful forms of execution that humans have ever invented.
-He loved us and “gave His life a ransom for all” (1 Timothy 2:6).
+Although he didn't deserve it, he was betrayed, whipped, and beaten to fulfill that mission.
+Soon after, he died by one of the most painful forms of execution that humans have ever invented.
+He loved us and “gave himself as a ransom for all” (1 Timothy 2:6).

-The Bible tells us God is love (1 John 4:8) and beautifully summarizes what He did:
+The Bible tells us God is love (1 John 4:8) and beautifully summarizes his gift:

 For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.
 (John 3:16, NKJV)